Living in Delhi?

-However, what in your own culture might seem unusual or a little intrusive is common practice among many people living in Delhi.
+However, what in your own culture might seem unusual or a little intrusive is common practice in India.
 Personal relationships, the extended family, and the local community are very important aspects of everyday life, and foreigners living in Delhi will do well to play along rather than desperately trying to cling to their old way of life.
 Refusing to open up to another culture will just make life in Delhi unnecessarily hard.

 Delhi — Booming with Indian Culture

-Indian culture has a lot to offer new residents living in Delhi.
+Indian culture has a lot to offer new residents in Delhi.
 After all, you have just moved to one of the oldest cities in the world.
 Once you find yourself with some free time on your hands, take in Delhi’s three most famous sights: the Red Fort, Humayun’s Tomb, and the Qutub Complex.
-Once there you will immediately understand why they have become such tourist attractions.
-If you are living in Delhi but not working, make the best of your available time by immersing yourself in local life: take yoga classes, attend a Hindi course, learn Indian-style dancing, and definitely take part in your neighbors’ family life if they invite you to do so.
+Once there, you will immediately understand why they have become such tourist attractions.
+Make the best of your available time in Delhi by immersing yourself in local life: take yoga classes, attend a Hindi course, learn Bollywood dancing, and definitely take part in your neighbors’ family life if they invite you to do so.

 If you’re living in Delhi with your children, you will soon find that they’re an excellent point of contact between you and the people around you.
 It is common for most local residents to spend their free time with the whole family.
 Children are welcome almost everywhere, and there are plenty of leisure activities geared at both adults and kids.
 Many bookshops, for example, have large children’s sections which not only offer a wide selection of books but also regular kids’ activities.
 And while your child is playing in one corner or listening to a member of staff reading out books, you can have a cup of tea and browse through your own favorite tomes.

 Festivals, both religious and cultural, form an important part of street life in Delhi.
-The colorful and extravagant Hindu festivals certainly dominate the scene, but all the religious minorities living in Delhi celebrate their own festivals as well.
+The colorful and extravagant Hindu festivals certainly dominate the scene, but all the religious minorities celebrate their own festivals as well.
 Even Christmas markets are part of life in Delhi in winter.
-Another highlight is the Qutub festival featuring musicians and dancers from all over the country.
+Another highlight is the three-day Qutub festival in November–December featuring musicians and dancers from all over the country.